tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer_Introduction/Tronscan_Super_Representative_Template.md

 * Fork the repository
 ![](https://raw.githubusercontent.com/tronscan/docs/master/images/fork-repo.png)

-After forking the repository you will be navigated to your own `tronsr-template` version of the repository where you can make changes
+After forking the repository you will be navigated to your own `tronsr-template` version of the repository where you can make changes.

 ## Step 2: Fill in the template